Clarksburg AVA: Topography

 The Clarksburg viticultural area consists of delta lands.
 These lands are mostly islands surrounded by rivers and/or sloughs, but two sections of the lands are bordered by water on only three sides, (Stone Lakes Area and Glanville).
 The Sacramento River, the waterway carrying the greatest volume of water in the Delta, and the sloughs connected to it are the unifying hydrologic features of the Clarksburg viticultural area.
 The sloughs of the viticultural area include Babel, Elk, Duck, Miner, Snodgrass, Steamboat, and Sutter.
 Perhaps just as important a delineator is the Sacramento River Deep Water Ship Channel constructed on the west side of the Clarksburg viticulture area.
 The Sacramento River and network of connecting sloughs are sources of high quality irrigation water for vineyards within the current, as well as the expanded Clarksburg viticultural areas.
 The vast majority of vineyards are drip irrigated, but a few are furrow irrigated.

 The delta formed towards the end of the last Ice Age, about 10,000 years ago, as rising seawaters led to the accumulation of sediments behind the Carquinez Strait, which was the only connection between the Central Valley and the Suisun, San Pablo, and San Francisco Bays.
 The combination of the narrowness of the straits and the tidal action of bay waters restricted river flows and promoted sediment accumulation.
 The main channels of the Sacramento River and San Joaquin River join a short distance east of Suisun Bay.
 The Sacramento-San Joaquin Delta developed almost entirely behind the juncture of these two rivers.
 The flow of the Sacramento River, being much greater than that of the San Joaquin and its tributaries, provided sediments for the Sacramento River portion of the greater Sacramento San Joaquin Delta.
 These sediments underlie both the current and expanded Clarksburg viticultural areas.

 Early in its development, while seawater was rapidly rising, the Sacramento River delta consisted of shifting channels, alluvial fans, and flood plains.
 As the rate of rising seawater slowed, wetland plants took hold and trapped sediment, resulting in the high organic matter content typical of delta soils.
-After the 1850's, hydraulic mining debris accumulated along channels and penetrated inland through levee openings.
+After the 1850s, hydraulic mining debris accumulated along channels and penetrated inland through levee openings.

 Delta islands regularly flooded, with those furthest downstream flooding daily during high tides and the entire delta periodically flooding during spring tides and river floods.
 Prior to reclamation, delta islands had, in general, saucer-like profiles, with marshy interiors flanked by natural levees that varied in height between about 1 foot and 8 feet, as well as in width.
 The island interiors, however, were not entirely flat, but included alluvial ridges and banks of tidal streams.
-Natural levees formed the foundation of the man-made levees that secured agricultural lands, including wine grape vineyards presently in the current and expanded Clarksburg AVAs.
+Natural levees formed the foundation of the man-made levees that secured agricultural lands, including wine grape vineyards presently in the current and expanded Clarksburg viticultural area.